Last Updated on September 27, 2022 by Andrew Shih

 #12: Ask the sellers questions

 Always ask questions in your job posting.
 This serves three purposes.
-One, I know immediately if the seller read my job posting, take time to craft response, or just sending a generic self-promoting response.
-Two, you get sellers to thinking about your work upfront, and you may get valuable feedback.
+One, I know immediately if the seller reads my job posting, takes time to craft a response, or just sends a generic self-promoting response.
+Two, you get sellers to think about your work upfront, and you may get valuable feedback.
 Three, I can evaluate the seller’s communication style.
 I may also have a better idea if the seller is a creative problem solver with good ideas or if the seller has expert knowledge.

 #13: Ask the sellers to respond with a given keyword